CloudAstro/MicroHack/01-build-your-modern-web-application/Challenges/02-Create-a-react-web-app.md

 The goal is to have a React Web App ready to deploy to Azure.

-### Task 1: Install Create React App
+### Task 1: Open PowerShell and Check npm

-Prom PowerShell change to the solution folder and install create-react-app module in Node.
+Check if npm is installed and working.

 ### Task 2: Create a React Web App